-8 Public recreational open space facilities do not meet all the demands for such recreation required by 9 the area's residents.
-Private operations also make substantial contributions to the development of 10 facilities and the provision of services.
-The most prominent facilities provided by the private sector are 11 golf courses, riding facilities, gun clubs, marinas, day camps, and downhill ski areas.
-There are also 12 multiple recreational open space areas owned and operated by corporations, employees' associations, 13 benevolent associations, and nonprofit social agencies.
-These private facilities reduce the burden on the public sector, provide additional opportunities, and help to preserve thousands of acres of land in 14 15 open space.
+- Public recreational open space facilities do not meet all the demands for such recreation required by the area's residents.
+Private operations also make substantial contributions to the development of facilities and the provision of services.
+The most prominent facilities provided by the private sector are golf courses, riding facilities, gun clubs, marinas, day camps, and downhill ski areas.
+There are also multiple recreational open space areas owned and operated by corporations, employees' associations, benevolent associations, and nonprofit social agencies.
+These private facilities reduce the burden on the public sector, provide additional opportunities, and help to preserve thousands of acres of land in open appage.
+They complement activities and experiences afford by the public sector. - 15 open space.
 They complement activities and experiences offered by the public sector.